Optical quality

 A dental microscope is at its core an optical instrument, which allows the dentist to see enhanced detail in order to work as precisely as possible.
 Therefore, there should be no compromise concerning the optical components.
 Only superior optical quality with excellent clarity offers high resolution, large depth of field, and maximum light transmission.

-This is indispensable for a successful root canal treatment as the root canals are in most cases not rectilinear and have cavities and tiny ramifications, which are difficult to detect without high magnification and depth of field.
+For successful root-canal treatments, a dental microscope is indispensable as root canals are, in most cases, not straightforward.
+There are often cavities and tiny ramifications which are difficult to detect without a high magnification and large depth of field.
 Accurate color representation is also required for easy differentiation of anatomical details.
-Optics with apochromatic correction, as integrated in the Leica M320 dental microscope, provide images without any color distortion.
+Optics with apochromatic correction, standard with the M320 dental microscope, provide images without chromatic (color) aberration.

 Illumination

-In combination with optical quality, illumination plays a key role in the brightness and color of the image that the dentist sees through the eyepiece.
-For natural color representation, light with daylight temperature of between 5,000 and 6,000 kelvin is optimal.
+In combination with optical quality, illumination plays a key role in terms of brightness and color of the image that the dentist sees through the eyepieces or on an electronic monitor.
+For natural color representation, light with a color temperature between 5,000 and 6,000 kelvin (K) is optimal.
+The M320’s efficient and powerful LED illumination ensures high color perception and reproduction enabling easy differentiation of anatomical details.

-Another factor to consider is the life-span of the light source as this impacts on cost of ownership, potential downtime, and the environment.
-Compared to Xenon or Halogen, LED illumination usually lasts much longer.
-The LED bulbs in the M320 have a temperature of 5,500 kelvins for true-to-life color and offer approx. 60,000 hours of light.
-A longer lifetime reduces the frequency of bulb exchange and therefore potential microscope downtime.
+Another factor to consider is the lifespan of the light source as this impacts the cost of ownership, potential downtime, and environment.
+Compared to xenon or halogen light sources, LED illumination usually lasts much longer.
+A longer lifetime reduces the frequency of light-source exchange and, therefore, potential microscope downtime.

-The fiber optics can be subjected to wear and tear through everyday microscope adjustment, which over time could impact on the light reaching the treatment site.
-The M320 is designed with the LED bulbs directly in the optics carrier to avoid this potential cause of brightness degradation.
+The fiber optics can be subjected to wear and tear through everyday microscope adjustments which, over time, could impact the light reaching the treatment site.
+The M320 is designed to have the LED illumination directly in the optics carrier to avoid this potential cause of brightness degradation.

 Documentation

-Today, video and images plays an ever increasing role within the dental practice for a number of reasons.
-Firstly during a procedure, live on-screen video can help the assistant to support the dental surgeon.
-Video is also a useful training tool either during or post treatment and can additionally be shared with the wider dental community online or at seminars.
+Today, video and images play an ever-increasing role within the dental practice for a number of reasons.
+Firstly, during a procedure, live on-screen video can help the assistant to better support the dental surgeon.
+Video is also a useful training tool either during or post treatment and can be additionally shared with the wider dental community online, such as with social media, or at seminars.

-Additionally video can support patient relationships and trust as the dentist can show the patient what he sees, take them through the steps of a procedure and thus include them in consultation and treatment.
+Additionally, video can support patient relationships and trust as the dentist shows the patient what they see, takes them through the steps of a procedure and, thus, includes them in consultation and treatment.

-The M320 dental microscope has an optional integrated full HD 1080p camera and only requires a push of a button for still or video capture, with no interruption of the workflow.
-Data can be saved to SD memory card or transferred directly to the patient file via USB.
+The M320 dental microscope has an integrated UHD 4K camera and only requires a push of a button for still or video capture, with no interruption of the workflow.
+Data can be saved to a SD memory card or transferred directly via USB.

 Ergonomic design